ivycle94/Project-2/README.md

 # ACNH Villagers Collection

 # User Story:
--An app that allow a user to look through a list of all the ACNH villagers and add them to their list of favorites.
+-An app that allow a user to look through a list of all the ACNH(Animal Crossing: New Horizon) villagers and add them to their list of favorites.

 # ERD:
 ![layout](img/erd.jpg)